aheissenberger/docker-anon-volumes/README.md

 # Docker compose up build fails to update container

-if you try the following command to **update your service after changes** and it works for you with some project but **not with all project** I can help you to fix the problem and understand the reason behind this behaviour:
+if you try the following command to **update your service after changes** and it works for you with some projects but **not with all projects** I can help you to fix the problem and understand the reason behind this behaviour:

 ```bash
 docker compose -f docker-compose.prod.yml up --build --no-deps --detach your_service